surumen/proj2/README.md

 Team Members: Anh Le, Moses Surumen, Roberto Romo
 Demo Link:

-Idea: An E-learning application where anyone can be an instructor and teach a course to others.
-It is a platform where anyone can share their knowledge on anything and everything.
+Idea: An E-learning application where students can enroll in courses.
+A user/instructor can post the course content on the website, and provide links to videos and slides.
+The instructor can also upload files (images) in case demonstration is needed.
+Students can review each course by commenting on what they like best, or what they would like to see improved.
+An instructor who created the course can edit the course, or delete it from the website.

 Models and Description:
 User